 Sometimes, hardships could signify God’s warning that we are going astray, and that we should return to Him, but at other times, even the most devout believers in Jesus go through “periods of drought.”

 God sometimes put His people through periods of oppression to teach them important lessons such as humility and complete dependence on Him alone.

-If we examine the story of Moses leading God’s people, the Israelites out of Egypt: out of bondage from Pharoah, we’ll see that God allowed His people to be oppressed and enslaved by Pharoah for FOUR HUNDRED YEARS.
+If we examine the story of Moses leading God’s people, the Israelites out of Egypt: out of bondage from Pharaoh, we’ll see that God allowed His people to be oppressed and enslaved by Pharaoh for FOUR HUNDRED YEARS.
 Now that’s a long time brothers and sisters.

 As Moses led God’s people out of Egypt, it wasn’t exactly a walk in the park.
 There was very shortlived celebration.
 They were pursued by the enemy and reached a dead end at the Red Sea.
 It was then that God parted the Red Sea to demonstrate His presence and power to the people.
 He would later bring water from a rock and throw manna from heaven to His hungry people.